 Carlos Timoteo Means White

 Carlos grew up with Baja Expeditions along the coastline and in the waters of the Baja California peninsula.
 He joined the family business at age 18 as a kayak guide and naturalist.
-When not directing operations, Carlos also loves his work as a captain of the Catamaran El Mechudo, and in his spare time you will find him checking the swell report and enjoying riding Pacific waves.
+When not directing company operations, Carlos also loves his work as a captain of the Catamaran El Mechudo, and in his spare time you will find him checking the swell report and enjoying riding Pacific waves.
 He subscribes to the philosophy of Yvon Chouinard – “Let my people go surfing” and prides himself on building community around the ocean and sea.
 His aim is to create unforgettable experiences for guests, continue supporting local job creation within the community, and stay happy while he works!
 Carlos is attentive to environmental concerns and seeks to promote care for the Earth and conservation of all its natural resources.
-These days he and partner and Co-Director Elizabeth are teaching their new puppy from the local neighborhood Mitzi the joys of Stand-Up Paddleboarding.
+These days he and his partner Elizabeth are teaching their new puppy from the local neighborhood Mitzi the joys of Stand-Up Paddleboarding.

 Elizabeth Catherine Hammond